Loripes95/website/content/event/example/index.md

   postcode: '10178'
   country: Germany

-summary: Presentation of Equilibrium Effects of the Minimum Wage`:` The Role of Product Market Power.
+summary: Presentation of Equilibrium Effects of the Minimum Wage The Role of Product Market Power.
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+abstract: 'We study the role of product market power in the equilibrium effects of the minimum wage.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.